-This seems somewhat counterintuitive as the legal professional has long relied on “billable hours”, and it often does not behoove a lawyer to take less time in completing a task or document.
+This seems somewhat counterintuitive as the legal profession has long relied on “billable hours”, and it often does not behoove a lawyer to take less time in completing a task or document.
 For this reason, merely eliminating manual (or boring) tasks will likely not be strong enough to drive AI adoption.

 Rather, the pressure to adopt AI will likely come from peer pressure.
 Legal firms who adopt AI and are able to move faster may be more likely to pass those savings immediately on to their clients, and firms with no ability to automate may find themselves relatively overpriced for legal services that other firms have largely automated away.

 It is unclear as to how the transition to legal AI will occur.
 On the one hand, we might expect large law firms to drive initial adoption as they are most able to pay for robust AI-based tools and integrations.
 However, newer firms would be most likely be begin with a lean, automated, efficiency-driven approach, because they don’t have to deal with the massive existing overhead of larger firms.

 Emerj CEO Daniel Faggella believe that broad adoption of AI in law may begin with an ecosystem of small, nimble legal firms will emerge – a group of firms focused from day one on maximal automation and efficiency.

 These firms will likely apply AI and other software to a specific legal domain (possible wills and trusts, or patent law, or commercial real estate contract review, etc), and they’ll be able to leverage technology to garner large profit-per-employee numbers.